-Do your kids come home hungry bears?
+Do your kids come home like hungry bears?
 Are you looking for ideas for after school snacks to give them?
 Here are 11 yummy ideas for healthy (and easy) after school snacks, guaranteed to placate even the hungriest monster!

 I don’t know about you, by my kids always come in starving from school and there is no way they can wait until dinnertime!